 To keep RV stabilizing jacks from freezing to the ground, place wooden blocks, leveling blocks, or stabilizing jack pads beneath them.
 If you store recreation items under your RV, place them on a tarp or in sealed bins to avoid water damage.

-Using an RV skirt provides another level of insulation for the open space beneath your RV.
+Using an RV skirt provides an additional layer of insulation for the open space beneath your RV.
 A skirt can keep your floors, holding tanks, and vehicle components warmer when outside temperatures drop below freezing.
-Portable or long-term insulated skirting makes a massive difference in comfort and efficiency.
-Any warmth you can trap inside your RV or underbelly works to your advantage.

 An added benefit of skirting your RV is protected exterior storage.
 If you have kayaks or bikes that don’t have anywhere else to go, slide them under your RV before skirting to keep them out of the elements.